 Synthroid® or levothyroxine (a synthetic version of T4) is the most commonly prescribed thyroid medication, but only contains T4, a precursor to T3, our main “energy” hormone.
 T4 is converted to T3 in the body, but this doesn’t always happen, due to numerous factors such as stress, nutrient deficiencies, and others… so we often continue to feel exhausted despite having normal T4 levels.

-Ulta Labs is a great online esource for ordering a free T3, free T4, and TSH test, as well as for checking your reverse T3 levels, without needing to get a thyroid lab request from your doctor.
+Ulta Labs is a great online resource for ordering a free T3, free T4, and TSH test, as well as for checking your reverse T3 levels, without needing to get a thyroid lab request from your doctor.
 The lab also bills insurance (please check with your own insurance to make sure you qualify), and I love using it to get a discount on lab tests with my high-deductible insurance plan.

 If you continue to be fatigued while on medications, you can have your practitioner test your free T3 levels.
 (In some cases, testing reverse T3 may also be helpful, although it’s not always necessary.)

-In my survey of over 2,000 readers, 76 percent reported improved energy while taking compounded T3/T4, 74 percent while taking Armour Thyroid*, 74 percent with Cytomel, and 72 percent with Nature-Thyroid.
+In my survey of over 2,000 readers, 76 percent reported improved energy while taking compounded T3/T4, 74 percent while taking Armour Thyroid*, 74 percent with Cytomel, and 72 percent with Nature-Throid.
 Only 52 percent saw improved energy levels with Synthroid, the most commonly prescribed thyroid medication.

 The takeaway from the survey showed that getting on the right thyroid medication helps many people get their energy back.
 For further information, you can read my article about thyroid medications.